ThaiProgrammer/tech-events-calendar/data/2018-02/7peaks-meetup-246897327.md

   - type: rsvp
     url: 'https://www.facebook.com/events/2025335341040804/'
     title: Facebook Event
-summary: >+
-  On this workshop, we'll build together a very simple decentralised application, on top of Ethereum.

 ---
+# 7 Peaks Tech Events Bangkok — Let's Build a Decentralised Blockchain App on Ethereum

+> On this workshop, we'll build together a very simple decentralised application, on top of Ethereum.

 We'll demystify all the complexity nowadays surrounding the Blockchain topic, and in a short time, with simple tools, we'll build a Blockchain application on top of the Ethereum test network.